4. The purpose and significance of God’s work in the Age of Grace

 Relevant Words of God:

-Jesus represents all the work of the Age of Grace; He was incarnated in the flesh and crucified on the cross, and He also inaugurated the Age of Grace.
-He was crucified in order to complete the work of redemption, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” the “Redeemer.”
-Thus the work of Jesus differed in content from the work of Jehovah, although they were the same in principle.
-Jehovah began the Age of Law, established the home base, that is, the point of origin, of His work on earth, and issued the commandments; these were two of His accomplishments, which represent the Age of Law.
-The work Jesus did in the Age of Grace was not to issue commandments but to fulfill the Commandments, thereby ushering in the Age of Grace and concluding the Age of Law that had lasted two thousand years.
+Jesus represents all the work of the Age of Grace; He was incarnated in the flesh, and nailed to the cross, and He also began the Age of Grace.
+He was crucified in order to complete the work of redemption, to end the Age of Law and begin the Age of Grace, and so He was called the “Supreme Commander,” the “Sin Offering,” and the “Redeemer.”
+As a result, the work of Jesus differed in content from the work of Jehovah, although they were the same in principle.
+Jehovah began the Age of Law, establishing the base—the point of origin—for God’s work on earth, and issuing the commandments.
+These are the two pieces of work He carried out, and they represent the Age of Law.
+The work Jesus did in the Age of Grace was not to issue commandments, but to fulfill them, thereby ushering in the Age of Grace and concluding the Age of Law that had lasted two thousand years.
 He was the trailblazer, who came in order to begin the Age of Grace, yet the main part of His work lay in redemption.
-And so His accomplishments were also twofold: opening up a new age, and completing the work of redemption through His crucifixion.
-Then He departed.
-At this point, the Age of Law came to an end and mankind entered into the Age of Grace.
+And so His work was also twofold: opening up a new age, and completing the work of redemption through His crucifixion, after which He departed.
+At that point, the Age of Law came to an end and mankind entered the Age of Grace.

-Without Jesus’ redemption, mankind would forever have lived in sin, and become the children of sin, the descendants of demons.
-Going on in this way, the entire earth would have become a lodging place for Satan, a place for its habitation.
-But the work of redemption required showing mercy and lovingkindness toward mankind; only by this means could mankind receive forgiveness and at last win the right to be made complete and fully gained.
-Without this stage of work, the six-thousand-year management plan would not have been able to go forward.
-If Jesus had not been crucified, if He had only healed the people and exorcised their demons, then the people could not have been completely forgiven of their sins.
-In the three and a half years that Jesus spent doing His work on earth, He completed only half of His work of redemption; then, by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered mankind’s destiny.
+Without Jesus’ redemption, mankind would forever have lived in sin and become the progeny of sin, the descendants of demons.
+Continuing thus, the whole world would have become the land where Satan dwells, the place of its habitation.
+The work of redemption, however, required showing mercy and lovingkindness toward mankind; only by such means could mankind receive forgiveness and ultimately win the right to be made complete and fully gained by God.
+Without this stage of work, the six-thousand-year management plan would not have been able to progress.
+If Jesus had not been crucified, if He had only healed the sick and exorcised demons, then people could not have been completely forgiven of their sins.
+In the three and a half years that Jesus spent doing His work on earth, He completed only half of His work of redemption; then, by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered the destiny of mankind.
 Only after He was delivered into Satan’s hands did He redeem mankind.
-For thirty-three and a half years He suffered on earth, being ridiculed, slandered, and forsaken, even to the point where He had no place to lay His head, no place of rest; then He was crucified, with His whole being—an immaculate and innocent body—nailed to the cross, and underwent all manner of suffering.
-Those in power mocked and scourged Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity.
+For thirty-three and a half years He suffered on earth, being ridiculed, slandered, and forsaken, even to the point where He had no place to lay His head, no place of rest, and He was later crucified, with His whole being—a holy and innocent body—nailed to the cross.
+He endured every kind of suffering there is.
+Those in power mocked and whipped Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity.
 Only then was He permitted to rest.
 The work that Jesus did represents only the Age of Grace; it does not represent the Age of Law, nor is it a substitute for the work of the last days.
 This is the essence of Jesus’ work in the Age of Grace, the second age that mankind has passed through—the Age of Redemption.